yuyangchee98/yuyangchee98.github.io/_posts/2024-03-04-Read-Only-Logseq.markdown

 A functioning "view only mode" should automatically click on these buttons.

-Since Logseq does not seem too interested in making a functioning webapp, I've written a [Tampermonkey](https://tampermonkey.net/) script to do this.
+Since Logseq does not seem too interested in making a functioning webapp, I've written a [userscript](https://tampermonkey.net/)  to do this.

-This is a tampermonkey script to automatically click these buttons, and to disable mouse and keyboard input to achieve view only mode.
+This is a userscript to automatically click these buttons, and to disable mouse and keyboard input to achieve view only mode.

 <script src="https://gist.github.com/yuyangchee98/1dc49651895b9d4086c8e5622b56911b.js"></script>